 His team includes a physician assistant, physical therapist, and sports psychologist, providing an integrated care approach for the patient.
 The physical therapist is a national leader in hip rehabilitation who has taught nationally/internationally and published on the subject.
 The team works closely with the patient’s local physical therapist to ensure the best outcome.

-Dr. Ellis has received numerous professional awards and is ranked among the top orthopedic surgeons in the country, being voted to the prestigious America’s Top Doctors® lists by his peers in 2013, 2014, 2017 and 2018.
+Dr. Ellis has received numerous professional awards and is ranked among the top orthopedic surgeons in the country, consistently being voted to the prestigious America’s Best Doctors® lists by his peers.

 Dr. Ellis has an active research program.
 He is a member of the Multicenter Arthroscopy Study of the Hip (MASH) group, which is focused on the treatment of hip disorders.
 As part of his research, all surgical patients are asked to participate in an outcomes research database.
 This database will collect preoperative and postoperative outcome data with the goal to improve our understanding of various hip conditions.

 Dr. Ellis welcomes patients seeking second opinions and will perform medical record/films reviews.
 Please contact his office directly at 614-827-8545 for additional information regarding record review.
 He is experienced in revision hip arthroscopy, including labral reconstruction and capsular management, and treatment of patients with hypermobility disorders.

 Dr. Ellis obtained his undergraduate degree from Stanford University and his medical degree from Vanderbilt University.
 He subsequently completed his orthopedic residency at Texas A&M University.
 In addition, he has completed fellowship training in total joint arthroplasty and orthopedic trauma.